 Are natural and vegan face paints the same thing?
 No, they are not.
 Natural face paints are usually those made with no artificial dies.
 They tend to look dull and be very oily as they rely on naturally occurring ingredients that have not been refined to be used with this purpose.
 A lot of natural face paints are actually not vegan because they use beeswax as a base ingredient.
 Some brands can be both vegan and natural, but the results we have seen from natural face paint brands are not the ones that professional face painters are usually looking for.
 These brands are also very hard to use with a face painting brush for details, and they tend to be oil or grease-based, rather than water-activated, so they are harder to work with.
 If you are working with a very specific group of customers that only use natural products, or you are a parent/painter interested in this kind of product, a simple Google search will bring up several brands.
 Make sure to check their reputation before buying so that you get a product that really meets your needs.

 Although not everyone feels the need to only work with vegan products, we think it is great that most brands are indeed vegan, and we love to be able to give our Jest Paint customers the chance to choose vegan face paints for their kit.

-You will find that some events in particular might require for you to only use vegan products, so it is important for you to always have some vegan face paints on your kit.
-This is particularly true when working with animal shelters, pro animal organizations and environmental groups.
+You will find that some events, in particular, might require you to only use vegan products, so it is important for you to always have some vegan face paints on your kit.
+This is particularly true when working with animal shelters, pro-animal organizations and environmental groups.